GoThereGit/EvaHan/README.md

 Both English and modern Chinese translations are selected for these texts in the parallel corpus.
 The specific parallel texts provided for this test are as follows.

-# Test Objective
+# Evaluation
-Test the performance of the Classical-Chinese-to-English machine translation model and Classical-Chinese-to-Modern-Chinese machine translation model provided by the participants, based on BLEU (Bilingual Evaluation Understudy) and TER (Translation Error Rate).
+* Evaluate the performance of the Classical-Chinese-to-English machine translation model and Classical-Chinese-to-Modern-Chinese machine translation model provided by the participants, based on BLEU (Bilingual Evaluation Understudy) and TER (Translation Error Rate).
+* BLEU
+* TER

+# Guidelines
+* TBD